linkerd/website/linkerd.io/content/2/adding-your-service/_index.md

 proxy sidecar added to its resource definition.
 This is done by using the Linkerd [CLI](../architecture/#cli) to update the definition and output YAML that can be passed to `kubectl`.
-By using Kubernetes' rolling updates, the availaibility of your application will not be affected.
+By using Kubernetes' rolling updates, the availability of your application will not be affected.

 To add Linkerd to your service, run: